TurboGears/tg2/docs/2.0/Controllers.rst

 from.
 If you're particularly astute, you'll have notice that you import this BaseController from the lib module of your own project, and not from TurboGears.

-TurboGears provides a base TGController, but it's imported in lib so that you can modify it to suit the needs of your appication.
+TurboGears provides a base TGController, but it's imported in lib folder of current project (HelloWorld/helloworld/lib).
+So that you can modify it to suit the needs of your appication.
 For example you can define actions which will happen on every request, add parameters to every template call, and otherwise do what you need to the request on the way in, and on the way out.

 The next thing to notice is that we are importing `expose` from `tg`.
 `BaseController`` classes and the expose decorator are the basis of TurboGears controllers.
-The @expose decorator declarairs that your method should be *exposed to the web*, and provides you with the ability to say how the results of the controller should be rendered.
+The `@expose` decorator declairs that your method should be *exposed to the web*, and provides you with the ability to say how the results of the controller should be rendered.

-The other imports are there incase you do internationalization, or use the
+The other imports are there incase you do the internationalization, or use the http redirect function, validate inputs/outputs, or use the models.

 ::

     class RootController(BaseController):

-The required standard name for the RootController class of a TurboGears application is ``RootController`` and it should be inherited from ``BaseController`` class.
+``RootController`` is the required standard name for the RootController class of a TurboGears application and it should be inherited from
+``BaseController`` class.
 It is thereby specified as the request handler class for the website's root.